matbee-eth/chromecast-audio-stream/README.md

 ----
 # Bug fix:

-If the app doesn't stream audio, try running "register_run_as_admin.bat" in resources\bin\driver
+If the app doesn't stream audio, try running "register_run_as_admin.bat" in resources\bin\driver as administrator.
 ----
 ---